fnuecke/lama/README.md

 * `lama.navigate(path, tries, aggressive) -> boolean, lama.reason`
     Makes the turtle move along the specified path of coordinates and/or waypoints.
 Will continue across reboots.

-The parameters 'tries' and 'aggressive' for the movement functions do the following: if 'tries' is specified, the turtle will try as many times to remove any obstruction it runs into before failing.
-If 'aggressive' is true in addition to that, the turtle will not only try to dig out blocks but also attack entities that stand in its way (including the player).
+The parameters `tries` and `aggressive` for the movement functions do the following: if `tries` is specified, the turtle will try as many times to remove any obstruction it runs into before failing.
+If `aggressive` is true in addition to that, the turtle will not only try to dig out blocks but also attack entities that stand in its way.

 Regarding `lama.navigate()`, note that the facing of all non-terminal path nodes will be ignored to avoid unnecessary turning along the way.